mclaughlin111/BNTA_CapstoneProject/README.md

 * Customers are able to select products and add selection to a basket

-* Order information is stored in an additional database
+* Order information is stored in an additional table

+* Customer details are stored in a table, including: Name, Email, Address and account password
+* After 'checkout' application allows a user to login or create a user account

 ## Extensions
-* Customer details are stored in a database, including: Name, Email, Address and account password

-* After 'checkout' application allows a user to login or create a user account
 * Product components are branded with 'traffic light' availability levels (Green for high, Amber for medium, Red for low, Greyed Out for Out of Stock)